3xw/attachment/README.md

 Restrictions are behaviors used in backend to sort files.

-	 AttachmentHelper::TAG_RESTRICTED // enforce attachments to associted with given tags in save and retieve AttachmentHelper::types_restricted // enforce attachments to saved and retrieve to according mime types
+	 AttachmentHelper::TAG_RESTRICTED // enforce attachments to associted with given tags in save and retieve with a AND strategy
+	 AttachmentHelper::TAG_OR_RESTRICTED // enforce attachments to associted with given tags in save and retieve with a OR strategy
+	 AttachmentHelper::types_restricted // enforce attachments to saved and retrieve with a OR strategy according given mime types

 ###Settings.thumbnails
 Attachment.thumbnails is the settings for thumbs generation.